What is Natural Language Processing (NLP)?

 The applications of GPT are extensive and growing.
 They range from writing assistance, where they help in generating creative content and technical writing, to customer service, powering sophisticated chatbots that can handle complex queries.
 GPT is also used in educational tools, providing tutoring and language learning assistance, and in programming, where it helps in code generation and debugging.

-Fine-Tuning in AI
+What is Fine-Tuning in AI?

 Fine-tuning in Artificial Intelligence refers to the process of making subtle adjustments to a pre-trained AI model so that it better adapts to specific tasks or datasets.
 This technique is especially prevalent in the field of machine learning, where a model developed for a general purpose is refined to perform more effectively in a particular context or application.
 Fine-tuning is crucial because it allows for the customization of AI models to meet unique requirements without the need for training a model from scratch.